Free: Healthy Freezer Meals Recipe EbookGet It Now

-Ceviche shrimp are so easy and elegant.
-Learn how to make a shrimp ceviche recipe with fresh, zesty ingredients, and raw OR cooked shrimp!
+This shrimp ceviche recipe is easy and elegant!
+Learn how to make a shrimp ceviche with fresh, zesty ingredients, using raw OR cooked shrimp.

 Tap underlined ingredients to see where to get them.
 Please turn Safari reader mode OFF to view ingredients.

 Tap on the times in the instructions below to start a kitchen timer while you cook.